Understand Fraud Detection

 .
 An attribute in a decline list may be a specific card number or IP address.

-If a transaction being routed through your strategy matches an item on a decline list, the transaction will be immediately declined.
+If a transaction routed through your strategy matches an item on a decline list, it is immediately declined.
 You can create a decline list for six fields:

 @